 Let’s see how companies are reacting to moonlighting and the whole ideology behind it!

 The entire debate gained momentum in India when the food delivery giant, Swiggy introduced the new policy for its employees stating that its employees can take up an extra job after work hours following certain guidelines and restrictions.
 But the policy clearly mentions that the extra jobs of the employees should not affect the employee’s full-time job and productivity in any manner.
-This notice by Swiggy sparked debate among business professionals and companies claiming that moonlighting is no ethical practice.
+This notice by Swiggy sparked debate among business professionals and companies claiming that moonlighting is not an ethical practice.

 Among the pool of moonlighting criticism, the one that remains in the spotlight is of email by the tech giant, Infosys.
 With the subject line, “No two-timing, no moonlighting,” the company clearly warns its employees against moonlighting.
 The company also made it very clear that if anyone finds out to be involved in moonlighting activities, it will lead to direct termination of employment.